Mumbai: Water

-Mumbai is served by two major ports, Mumbai Port Trust and Jawaharlal Nehru Port Trust, which lies just across the creek in Navi Mumbai.
-Mumbai Port has one of the best natural harbours in the world, and has extensive wet and dry dock accommodation facilities.
-Jawaharlal Nehru Port, commissioned on 26 May 1989, is the busiest and most modern major port in India.
-It handles 55–60% of the country's total containerised cargo.
+Mumbai is served by two major ports, Mumbai Port and Jawaharlal Nehru Port, which lies just across the creek in Navi Mumbai.
+Mumbai Port is a natural harbour, and has extensive wet and dry dock accommodation facilities.
+Jawaharlal Nehru Port, commissioned on 26 May 1989, is the busiest major port in India, and handles around 50% of the country's total containerised cargo.

+Local water transport in Mumbai consists of ferries, small boats, and catamarans.
+Ferry services are operated by government agencies and private partners.
+Hovercraft services plied briefly in the late 1990s between the Gateway of India and CBD Belapur in Navi Mumbai, and were scrapped due to lack of adequate infrastructure and opposition from the local fishermen.
 Ferries from Ferry Wharf in Mazagaon allow access to islands near the city.

-The city is also the headquarters of the Western Naval Command, and also an important base for the Indian Navy.
+The city is also the headquarters of the Western Naval Command, and an important base for the Indian Navy.